Course overview

 Entry requirements

-Edexcel/BTEC Higher National Diplomas (HND) or equivalent in a closely related discipline.
+A Level 5 qualification such as a Higher National Diploma (HND) or Diploma in higher education (DipHE) in a closely related discipline.

 International students must also provide evidence of English language skills equivalent to IELTS 6.0 with no less than 5.5 in each component (or equivalent).